BCDevOps/devops-platform-workshops/openshift-201/network-policy.md

 hello-world-nginx-599d5d8898-6q67s   1/1     Running   8d      10.97.58.168    mcs-silver-app-44.dmz
 ```

-Lets test the deny by default network policy and see if we can curl the http server running in one pod from another pod.
+Lets test the `deny-by-default` network policy and see if we can curl the http server running in one pod from another pod.
 Update the command below based on your pod name and pod ip address.

 `oc rsh <pod1 name> curl -v <pod2 ip>:8080`